wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 The smallest useful end-to-end slice is:

 1. Manually launch the Elembio central graph on a runfolder.
-2. The run starts with Elembio samplesheet / metadata-cache setup plus metadata from the instrument runfolder (`RunParameters.json`, and `RunManifest.json` where needed), rather than depending on `RunStats.json`.
+2. The analysis starts with creation of the analysis folder hierarchy, plus caching of LIMS information in an NPG samplesheet (`metadata_cache`) keyed primarily by `id_flowcell_lims` / batch id, together with metadata from the instrument runfolder (`RunParameters.json`, and `RunManifest.json` where needed), rather than depending on `RunStats.json`.
 3. `bases2fastq` runs and produces the deplex output folder.
 4. `samtools import` produces product files.
 5. Elembio `tag_metrics` are generated from `RunStats.json` in the `bases2fastq` output folder.